WuiiiGithub/WuiiiGithub/README.md

 - Cyber Security
 - Discord Bot Development

 However, in comming future I am going to develop more at these topics.
 I am going to more focus on Data Science, ML, QML, Math, QC and Discord Bot development.
 If I have still plenty of time left I would put that into exploring others too.
+Meanwhile, till now I have worked on Django, HTML, CSS but I didn't inform because they are not the part of my domain.
 ## Further Contacts
 You can reach me on few places as I use less social media.
 ### Discord